Source MN, Urban Outreach and Anti-Trafficking: Est 1987

 Lake Street ’22 is a response and commitment by Source MN to lead a holistic effort to rebuild and restore our Lake Street community.
 The plan ranges from focused prayer, to providing food and basic needs to families and individuals, to participating and investing in ministry and small business initiatives that will build a Kingdom foundation for this vital part of our city.

-Teen Leadership and Art Programs
+Teen Leadership and Art community support

 Latino Family Outreach